-1) During the initial walk-through, the Rehabilitation Specialist informs the homeowner of the contractor selection process.
-Proposals shall be solicited from the GMD Qualified General contractor list.
+- 1. During the initial walk-through, the Rehabilitation Specialist informs the homeowner of the contractor selection process.
+Proposals shall be solicited from the GMD Qualified General Contractor list.
 The owner may choose a general contractor whose firm is not on the GMD Qualified General Contractor List provided that, prior to bid opening, the contractor not on the list will be required to meet the same criteria as Qualified General Contractors.
-If the owner intends to have such a contractor bid on the project, the Rehabilitation Specialist shall provide an
+If the owner intends to have such a contractor bid on the project, the Rehabilitation Specialist shall provide an application packet to the contractor as soon as possible (provided the contractor is interested in bidding on the project). - 2.
+Schedule and conduct with Building Safety a property maintenance code inspection and lead hazard evaluation on the subject dwelling. - 3.
+Prepare a work description describing work to be accomplished, including code reports and lead hazard control plan. - 4.
+Consult with the applicant on preliminary work description and cost estimate including bid alternates. - 5.
+After the owner has reviewed the work description, Rehabilitation Specialist offers GMD Qualified General Contractor List to the owner for review. - 6.
+Owner and Rehabilitation Specialist set the date and time for the pre-bid conference at the site. - 7.
+Rehabilitation Specialist notifies contractors by mail of the pre-bid conference and solicits responses from the general contractors regarding intent to attend the pre-bid and submit a proposal.
+Specialty Contractors notified shall generally be those whose area of expertise or specialty is included in the work description. - 8.
+All attend pre-bid conferences where concerns and questions are addressed.
+The General Contractors and Subcontractors will be allowed to schedule with the owner and visit the site between pre-bid and bid openings to determine the materials and labor required to submit a bid.

-- application packet to the contractor as soon as possible (provided the contractor is interested in bidding on the project). - 2) Schedule and conduct with Building Safety a property maintenance code inspection and lead hazard evaluation on the subject dwelling. - 3) Prepare work description describing work to be accomplished, including code reports and lead hazard control plan. - 4) Consult with applicant on preliminary work description and cost estimate including bid alternates. - 5) After owner has reviewed the work description, Rehabilitation Specialist offers GMD Qualified General Contractor List to the owner for review. - 6) Owner and Rehabilitation Specialist set date and time for pre-bid conference at the site. - 7) Rehabilitation Specialist notifies contractors by mail of the pre-bid conference and solicits response from general contractors regarding intent to attend pre-bid and submit proposal.
-Specialty Contractors notified shall generally be those whose area of expertise or specialty included in the work description. - 8) All attend pre-bid conference where concerns and questions are addressed.
-The General contractors and Subcontractors will be allowed to schedule with the owner and visit the site between pre-bid and bid opening to determine materials and labor required to submit a bid. - 9) Coordinate the solicitation of formal sealed bids from qualified general contractors.
-The contract shall be awarded to that qualified contractor selected by the applicant so long as that contractor's bid is within 10 percent of the Rehabilitation Specialist's cost estimate. - 10) Bids are opened at the time designated by the Rehabilitation Specialist within 14 days after pre-bid.
-Owner may wish to be present.
-Owner has ten days to select a contractor.
-If no bids are within 10 percent of the Rehabilitation Specialist's estimate, the project will be reviewed and modified as needed, then if required, rebid. - 11) GMD schedules preconstruction loan closing and contract signing as soon as possible after contractor selection. - 12) Issue Proceed Order after the expiration of the three-day Truth and Lending Disclosure period.
+- 9. Coordinate the solicitation of formal sealed bids from qualified general contractors.
+The contract shall be awarded to that qualified contractor selected by the applicant so long as that contractor's bid is within 10 percent of the Rehabilitation Specialist's cost estimate. - 10.
+Bids are opened at the time designated by the Rehabilitation Specialist within 14 days after pre-bid.
+The owner may wish to be present.
+The owner has ten days to select a contractor.
+If no bids are within 10 percent of the Rehabilitation Specialist's estimate, the project will be reviewed and modified as needed, then if required, rebid. - 11.
+GMD schedules preconstruction loan closing and contract signing as soon as possible after contractor selection. - 12.
+Issue Proceed Order after the expiration of the three-day Truth and Lending Disclosure period.